-The dial on this handle indicates the relative position of the compound rest.
+The dial on this handle indicates the relative position of the cross slide.
 The graduated dial can be repositioned for convenience.

-There are 40 divisions on the dial.
-Each turn of the handle advances the compound rest 1 mm or approximately 0.040".
+On some lathes there are 40 divisions on the dial.
+On these lathes, each turn of the handle advances the compound rest 1 mm or approximately 0.040".
 The distance is actually 0.03937", an error of a little less than 2%.